-Electromagnetic articulography (EMA; Hoole and Nguyen, 1999; Perkell et al., 1992; Schönle et al., 1987) is a tracking approach and therefore distinct from the two methods above.
+Electromagnetic articulography (EMA; Hoole and Nguyen, 1999; Perkell et al., 1992; Schönle et al., 1987) is a tracking approach which avoids many of these problems.
 An EMA device tracks as a function of time small sensors attached with dental adhesive to various flesh points within a speaker's vocal tract (e.g., tongue, lips, maxilla, jaw).
 Radio-frequency transmitters induce voltages in the sensor coils positioned within the field of the device, and sensor position and orientation are subsequently reconstructed by comparing these voltages to known reference values.
-As a point-tracking technique, it is well suited for quantitative analysis.
-Of course, EMA has drawbacks as well.
-The first is that the tongue movement is tracked only partly, as it measures the position of the sensors only (normally two to five sensors are used; in this study we use three) attached to the tongue.
-Generally, these sensors are only placed on the first few centimeters of the tongue, to prevent triggering the gag reflex of the speaker.
-Furthermore, tongue sensor placement introduces variability, as the relative placement of each sensor will not be the same for each speaker.
-In sum, all approaches have their own advantages and disadvantages.
-In this study, we opted to use EMA in order to track the position of several sensors attached to the tongue over time.

-Until recently, EMA studies have been conducted with a relatively small number of speakers (e.g., Recasens and Espinosa, 2009: three speakers).
+As a point-tracking technique, it is excellently suited for quantitative analysis.
+Of course, a clear drawback of the EMA approach is that the tongue cannot be tracked completely.
+For example, tongue sensors cannot be placed too far back, to prevent triggering the gag reflex of the speaker.
+Until recently, EMA studies have been conducted with a relatively small number of speakers (e.g., Recasens and Espinosa, 2009: 3 speakers).
 Because there is much speaker-related variation in articulatory trajectories (Yunusova et al., 2012), it is fortunate that including a larger number of participants is becoming increasingly common (e.g., Yunusova et al., 2012: 19 speakers; Koos et al., 2013: 25 speakers).
-In our study, we continue this development by including 34 speakers.
+In our study, we continue this development by including a total of 40 speakers.
 To our knowledge, this is the largest sample size used in an articulography study to date.

 In this study, we focus on Dutch pronunciation variation from an aggregate articulatory perspective.
-Only very few published studies have investigated variation in the Dutch language from an articulatory perspective.
-Scobbie and Sebregts (2010) focused on investigating a single feature, namely allophonic Dutch variation in the pronunciation of /r/ using ultrasound recordings.
-However, due to the low number of speakers (five) and the ultrasound approach, the description of the results remained rather impressionistic.
-Ooijevaar (2015) investigates variation in Dutch liquids using ultrasound tongue imaging, while Strycharczuk & Sebregts (2015) use the same technique to investigate /r/-allophony.
-Another study (Chan et al., 1995) collected laryngograph recordings for a total of 9 Dutch speakers, but did not quantify the results as it was part of a large data collection project (EUROM.1).
-Finally, one clinical study has used EMA to investigate Dutch speaking children with developmental apraxia of speech (Nijland et al., 2004) in a sample of three children (plus three healthy controls).
+Only a single published study has investigated variation in the Dutch language from an articulatory perspective.
+In their study, Scobbie and Sebregts (2010) focused on a single feature, namely allophonic Dutch variation in the pronunciation of /r/ using ultrasound recordings.
+Unfortunately, due to the low number of speakers (5) and the ultrasound approach, the description of the results remained rather impressionistic.